-As at 31 December 2018 and 31 December 2019, the Group expects that the credit risk associated with other receivables and deposits is considered to be low, since the majority of these balances are deposits paid to landlord.
+As at 31 December 2020, the Group expects that the credit risk associated with other receivables and deposits is considered to be low, since the majority of these balances are deposits paid to landlord.
 The Group has assessed that the expected credit losses for these receivables are not material under the 12 months expected losses method.
-Thus no loss allowance provision was recognised during the years ended 31 December 2018 and 2019.